Why we've moved to 100% container checks

-Currently, TFs only report on contaminated containers, which amounts to some 2% to 10% of the traffic entering their grounds.
+Prior to 1 July 2021, TFs only reported on contaminated containers, which amounted to some 2% to 10% of the traffic entering their grounds.
 Reporting on all containers will:

 - enhance the biosecurity system by improving sea container traceability